kailashyogeshwar85/FlapperNews/README.md

 # FlapperNews
-A dummy of hacker news with decent ui and responsive design.Feel free to use the code and contribute to make it better.
+A dummy of hacker news with decent ui and responsive design.
+Feel free to use the code and contribute to make it better.